UdaySagar25/scala-spark/articleFiles/25-2-25/aggregations.md

 ### Summary
 In this article, we have seen:
-- What aggregate functions are how they are useful.
+- What aggregate functions are and how they are useful.
 - Different aggregate functions that can be used on real time data.
 - Implementation of aggregate function using `agg()` method.